Why Adalo Works for Connecting to Airtable

 Connecting Adalo to Your Airtable Database

 Adalo's External Collections feature enables direct API connections to external databases.
-This powerful capability requires the Professional plan (starting at $52/month when billed annually) or higher—the Free and Starter plans don't include external database access.
+This powerful capability requires the Professional plan (starting at $36/month) or higher—the Free and Starter plans don't include external database access.

 Adding a New External Collection in Adalo